jelix/composer-module-setup/README.md

 }
 ```

-In this object, he can add three type of informations:
+In this object, he can add three type of information:

 - `modules-dir`, an array containing directories where modules can be found.
   These paths will be added to the jelix configuration parameter `modulesPath`.